 Along the same line of my last blog post, I wanted the fish finder on my new kayak, but did not want to drill any holes at all in the kayak.
 I just want to avoid all holes and the fish finder will be removed in the winter when this becomes my hunting kayak for taking the dog after waterfowl.
 So, I cut a piece of black cutting board about 4 1/2″ wide by 6″ long.
 I drilled two 1/4″ holes in the end where it attaches to the Slide Trax and used the same spacings as shown on the Scotty mount template.

 This side view shows the 2″ Stainless steel hex head bolt that will be the hinge for the transceiver deployment arm with a thumb screw nut on it, found at Lowes in the pull out draws in the hardware section.
+I used 8 – 32 stainless bolts and nuts for the mount attachment.
 Tighten the loose 8-32 nuts up until it is their turn to be heated.
 This keeps the fish finder mount from moving and do not put any heat on them until they are ready to be set.
-Then loosen them to the end of the bold before heating and slide them in.
+Then loosen them to the end of the bolt before heating and slide them in.
 Then tighten the bolt loosely until cooled, then it can be tightened fully.
 Heat each nut or bolt head slowly.
 The stainless starts to discolor and darken a bit when its hot enough, if it starts to turn bronze, you’re using too much heat.
 Push the nut in flush into the cutting board and tighten the bolt just enough to snug it until it cools. then it can be tighten the rest of the way once cool.

 Top view of the mount with the Hummingbird base set with 1″ 8-32 stainless steel bolts and nuts.